lucashdez/lhRCoder/README.md

-# Why lhRedit
+# Why lhRCoder
-lhRedit is an application for fast text editing in all platforms.
+lhRCoder is an application for fast text editing in all platforms.

-Based on the 4coder archive.
+Based on the 4coder app and influenced by Dyon systems test app.

-The goal is to port all the code to Rust and make a viable option for fast text editing in Windows.
+The goal is to make the smartest editor without lsp ever known.

 # Roadmap

-- [ ] Make Rust code that calls C++ code
-- [ ] Start changing the C++ functions to Rust
-- [ ] Optimize for Rust and 2 options:
-    - [ ] Make Hot code reloading posible throug dylopen
+- [ ] Char Rendering
-    - [ ] Make the program all included in the executable
+- [ ] Rope structure

 # Contributors
 Lucas Hernandez Abreu [seriuusly](https://github.com/lucashdez)